-Your privacy is very important to me, and you can be confident that your personal information will be kept safe and secure.
+Your privacy is very important to me, and I will always endeavour to keep your personal information safe and secure.
 I am registered with the ICO which is the statutory body that oversees data protection law in the UK (ref: ZA747013) and adhere to the current General Data Protection Regulation (GDPR).
 This statement will tell you what I will do with your personal information.

 Data collected during initial contact: